andrei1058/SteveSus/README.md

 # SteveSus - A Minecraft Spigot mini-game.
-A murder mystery mini-game based on the famous and trending "Red Sus" game.
+A murder mystery mini-game based on the famous and trending impostor game.

+# Known issues
+-

 # WiKi